 By pairing robust technology with human experts in the industry, companies can benefit from the combination, making them efficient and highly competitive.
 One without the other would be trying to do something in a less informed way.
 Simply, if you don't have the data to back up your decisions, you're guessing.
-With new hires costing thousands of dollars, this is not an area in which to speculate.
+With new hires costing more than before, this is not an area in which to speculate.

 When using machine learning, companies must look out for common mistakes and pitfalls.
 One primary trap involves the data itself.